 - Know how to actively listen and respond to tricky questions appropriately without giving false assurances.

 - Don’t force children and young people to talk if they don’t want to but make sure that they know you or someone else is available should they want to talk.

 - Be prepared for a potential drop in attainment and acknowledge this will most likely be temporary.

 - Be aware that some children and young people may have to take on a young carer’s role and this might have an impact on completing homework and getting to school on time.
 Show an understanding and possibly offer time during the school day for studying or homework to be completed.

-The Royal Caledonian Education Trust also has an education programme and work with schools and in communities providing advice, educational resources and training to help professionals recognise and support children and young people from Service families who may be struggling to cope in school.
+- The Royal Caledonian Education Trust has an education programme working with schools and in communities providing advice, educational resources and training to help professionals recognise and support children and young people from Service families who may be struggling to cope in school.